Skip to content

 Sourcec5c3-charts HelmRepository (shared OCI registry)

-Dependenciescert-manager in cert-manager namespace, prometheus-operator-crds in monitoring-system namespace
+Dependenciescert-manager in cert-manager namespace, prometheus-operator-crds in monitoring namespace

 Source reference: The Memcached Operator chart is published to the shared c5c3-charts OCI registry (oci://ghcr.io/c5c3/charts), not a dedicated HelmRepository.
 The sourceRef.name is c5c3-charts, matching the OCI HelmRepository in sources/.